Reassessing Code Authorship Attribution in the Era of Language Models: Empirical Study Methodology

+\textbf{Verification:} We parse both versions of the code and analyze the node types.
+For comment removal, the original code should contain comment nodes while the adversarial version should not.
+For unused code elimination, the adversarial version should have fewer AST nodes.
+Print/log statement insertions are verified using regular expressions. \end{enumerate}

 Using the above rules, we create 28 code transformation prompts to generate adversarial code samples.
 Then, each adversarial code sample is verified for functionality and transformation correctness before being used to evaluate the \LLMsS{} robustness to adversarial attacks.
-In our online appendix~\cite{online-appendix}, we provide a detailed description of each code transformation prompt.
-We also provide the details of our parser for transformation verification.
+In the appendix~\ref{sec-adv-prompts-rules}, we provide a detailed description of each code transformation prompt.
+We also provide the details of our parser for transformation verification in our online appendix~\cite{online-appendix}.